 The column on the left side of your timeline shows the issues in your plan.
 Parent issues, such as epics, have child issues nested underneath them.
 You can use the filters at the top of your plan to show or hide issues based on specific criteria.
 Learn more about filters.

 The default parent issue type in Jira Software is Epic, which is what we use in this documentation.
-However, this value changes based on what your administrator configures as the parent issue type.
+However, this is a dynamic value based on how your administrator configures the parent issue type.
 For example, if your project uses feature as the parent issue type, you’ll see Create Feature.